Unique Treehouse Hotels & Rentals in the USA

 Two stories tall and 35 feet off the ground, it was a blend of playful and polished, leather armchairs, a fireplace, and even a jetted tub overlooking the leaves.
 I remember thinking, “This is what Peter Pan’s treehouse would look like as an adult.”
 It was joyfully surreal.

 What I loved most were the individually designed cottages.
 Each one had its own theme and personality.
-I stayed in the “Treehouse” cottage, which was literally elevated above the forest floor with spiral staircases, vaulted ceilings, and cozy modern interiors.
+I stayed in the “Treehouse” cottage for two days, which was literally elevated above the forest floor with spiral staircases, vaulted ceilings, and cozy modern interiors.

 Some of the other cottages were just as incredible.
 There’s one designed like a helicopter hangar, another resembling a classic library, and even one styled as a greenhouse.